danielscholl/iac-terraform/modules/keyvault-secret/README.md

 The following attributes are exported:

+- `secrets`: A mapping of secret names and URIs.
-- `keyvault_secret_attributes`: The properties of a Key Vault secret.
+- `references`: A mapping of Key Vault references for App Service and Azure Functions.